Advertiser Disclosure

 Key Takeaways

-• Stopovers allow passengers to extend layovers for 24+ hours in a connecting city, adding extra value by enabling travelers to visit an additional destination.
+• Stopovers allow passengers to extend layovers for 24 hours or more in a connecting city, adding extra value by enabling travelers to visit an additional destination.

-• Programs such as Alaska Airlines Mileage Plan, Air Canada Aeroplan, and All Nippon Airways (ANA) Mileage Club have generous routing rules allowing you to benefit from stopovers and open-jaws.
+• Programs such as Alaska Airlines Mileage Plan, Air Canada Aeroplan, and All Nippon Airways (ANA) Mileage Club have generous routing rules allowing you to take advantage of stopovers and open-jaws.

-In the award travel world, stopovers and open-jaws are topics that get a ton of attention.
-They can be difficult to plan and overwhelming to visualize, but can allow you to visit 2 or more places for the price of 1!
+In the award travel world, stopovers and open-jaws get a ton of attention.
+They can be difficult to plan and overwhelming to visualize, but they can allow you to visit 2 or more places for the price of 1!

 With revenue tickets, these routes are normally not allowed — so, in this sense, award tickets are sometimes objectively better than revenue tickets.

-But there are several frequent flyer programs that have incredibly generous award routing rules: Japan Airlines Mileage Bank, Alaska Airlines Mileage Plan, and Cathay Pacific Asia Miles immediately come to mind.
+Several frequent flyer programs have incredibly generous award routing rules: Japan Airlines Mileage Bank, Alaska Airlines Mileage Plan, and Cathay Pacific Asia Miles immediately come to mind.

 Let’s first define what a stopover and open-jaw are, exactly.

-A stopover is the act of stopping and staying in a city for longer than 24 hours.
+A stopover is stopping and staying in a city for longer than 24 hours.
 Here’s an example of a stopover:

 LAX-IAH-JFK

-If you decide to fly from Los Angeles to Houston, stop in Houston for a few days to visit museums, and then proceed to New York City, you will have a stopover in Houston.
+If you fly from Los Angeles (LAX) to Houston (HOU), stop in Houston for a few days to visit museums, and then proceed to New York City (JFK), you have a stopover in Houston.
 Image Credit: Great Circle Mapper

 An open-jaw is named that because of how the flight trajectory physically looks.
 Here’s what we mean.

-Let’s say you were in New York, and you wanted to fly to Hong Kong — but then return to NYC from Tokyo.
+Let’s say you were in New York (JFK) and wanted to fly to Hong Kong (HKG), then return to NYC from Tokyo (HND).
 Basically, you’re flying from Point A to Point B, and then going to Point C for your return journey to Point A.

 The map would look like this: